 Rodents can cause a lot of damage in the greenhouse.
-They can feed on germinating seed and young plants as they emerge from the soil.
+Some prefer to feed on germinating seed, while others seek out young plants as they emerge from the soil.
 Rodents also feed on roots, bulbs, shoots and leaves of many plants in the greenhouse.
-They can also chew holes on plastic pots and create tunnels through the growing media.
-For those growing fresh produce in the greenhouse such as salad greens, micro-greens, tomatoes etc., rodents can create food safety concerns because of possible contamination.
+They can also chew holes in plastic pots and create tunnels through growing media.
+For those growing fresh produce in the greenhouse, such as salad greens, micro-greens, tomatoes etc., rodents can create food safety concerns because of possible contamination.
 FDA food safety regulations require growers to take effective measures to exclude rodents from finding entry into the greenhouse.

 It is important to determine the species of the rodent causing problems in your greenhouse.
-The most common rodent pests in the greenhouse in Massachusetts are the white footed mouse and the meadow vole.
+The most common greenhouse rodent pests in Massachusetts are the white footed mouse and the meadow vole.
 Chipmunks may also sometimes find their way into the greenhouse.